ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 If there are zero reveals, close the round with no truth, no oracle update, and no payout.
 If there are reveals, the selected tuple remains tentative.

-An empty round has no `truthRevealedDepth`, so its freeze duration cannot reuse today's truth-depth formula.
+An empty round has no `truthRevealedDepth`, so its freeze duration cannot reuse the current truth-depth penalty formula.
 Define a bounded governed duration or derive a capped duration from each selected commit's stored responsibility.

 This stage must **not** freeze disagreeing revealers or adjust the oracle.
 A false tentative truth has not earned that authority.